soham-kar/grpo-reasoncheck/README.md

-# grpo-reasoncheck
-Training a reasoning-focused LLM using GRPO with final-answer verification to improve chain-of-thought accuracy.

 # LLM Reasoning with GRPO

 This repository reproduces the approach described in the transcript: using **Group Relative Policy Optimization (GRPO)** — a GRPO variant of PPO — to teach a language model to produce longer, more accurate chains of thought.